 All new admissions to Glenbeigh are tested for COVID-19.
-Infrared thermal scanners have been installed at the main entrances to monitor individual temperatures.
+Infrared thermal scanners have been installed at the main entrances to monitor individual temperatures throughout the day.

 As a Cleveland Clinic affiliate hospital, Glenbeigh has access to an integrated network of expertise and resources.
 Because addiction is a serious and life-threatening disease, all of Glenbeigh’s treatment facilities remain open and continue to provide care.
 We are working in accordance with recommendations from the Cleveland Clinic, Ohio Department of Health and the Center for Disease Control and Prevention.